 - 1. Reduce the number of unsheltered individuals and families, as established in the Homeless Point in Time Count, within the BoS ESG Entitlement.
-Since 2017, the number of unsheltered households has decreased by 25%.
+Since 2011, the number of unsheltered homeless in the Balance of State Continuum of Care, including individuals and those in families, has decreased by 74%.
 This goal will continue to be achieved by placing emphasis on high utilization of emergency shelters beds.
 This will be measured in HMIS.
-In addition, the Entitlement will: - a) Right-size length of stay for clients in emergency shelters Length of stay should generally be no longer than 90 days for shelters.
-Currently, length of stay averages about 30 days for emergency shelter projects.
-This factor will be measured in HMIS. - b) Increase placements into permanent housing for homeless individuals and families from Emergency Shelter each year.
-This factor will be measured in HMIS.

-- 2. Prevent individuals and families from becoming homeless either unsheltered or sheltered.
-Follow-up checks will be made at three months and six months post-discharge to ensure that households assisted do not become homeless. - 3.
+In addition, the Entitlement will: - a) Right-size length of stay for clients in emergency shelters.
+Length of stay should generally be no longer than 90 days for shelters. - b) Increase placements into permanent housing for homeless individuals and families from Emergency Shelter each year.
+This factor will be measured in HMIS. - 2.
+Prevent individuals and families from becoming homeless either unsheltered or sheltered.
+Follow-up checks will be made at three months and six months' post-discharge to ensure that households assisted do not become homeless.
+This will be documented in HMIS. - 3.
 Maintain or increase the percentage of individuals and families remaining housed for three months.
-In SFY 2018, 96% of prevention and 98% of rapid re-housing participants leaving for permanent destinations.
+In SFY 2019, 98% of prevention and 90% of rapid re-housing participants exit the program with permanent housing.
 This will be measured in HMIS by using our recidivism methodology.